FREQUENTLY ASKED QUESTIONS

 Thank you for asking first!
 Brad is always happy to have you cite his work in your paper or presentation, or include a link on your website to credit his work.
 If you’re interested in using 10 or fewer of Brad’s images (the low-res versions downloadable from his website), then you have his permission as long as you clearly watermark/caption any unmarked images with “© HarvestingRainwater.com.”
 There is no need to specify which volume of Brad’s book series the images are taken from.
 If you want the original, high-res version, there is a fee for this: $50 for up to 5 images.
 If you are interested in using a photo/image that credits someone other than Brad, please email us to find out if we are able to grant such permission, and if so, with what stipulations.
 Also contact us if you are interested in publishing a photo/image in a book.

 Brad considers this on a case-by-case basis.
 Please indicate which page of Brad’s site you think would be the best fit for your product or service.
 On rare occasions, Brad will create a new resource page if you provide something Brad would like to support but for which he has not yet begun a list.
 The standard fee to list your business name, 1-2 sentence description, and web address or phone number is $150 for 5 years.
 We reserve the right to edit your description for content or tone.
-Stay tuned for a web-based form to submit for web listings — meanwhile, send us an email.
+Click here for the web-based form to submit web listings.

 Does Brad do interviews for radio, TV, newspaper & magazine articles, books-in-progress, films, et cetera?